-RAI's consolidated balance sheet as of December 31, 2022, contains an accrual for approximately \$53 million for 14 Engle Progeny cases and 3 Engle Progeny resolution bundles as set forth below under "- Litigation Affecting the Cigarette Industry - Engle and Engle Progeny Cases."
-In 2022, RJR Tobacco paid approximately \$32.3 million in satisfaction of judgments, including attorneys' fees and interest, in 11 Engle Progeny Cases.
+RAI's consolidated balance sheet as of December 31, 2023, contains an accrual for approximately \$43.5 million for four Engle Progeny cases and four Engle Progeny resolution bundles, five individual smoking and health cases, one individual smoking and health resolution bundle, one Broin Progeny resolution bundle, attorneys' fees and costs for the John Long v.
+R.J.
+Reynolds Tobacco Co.
+Engle Progeny case, and compliance costs associated with the U.S. Department of Justice case as set forth below under "- Litigation Affecting the Cigarette Industry."
+In 2023, RJR Tobacco paid approximately \$78.7 million in satisfaction of judgments, including attorneys' fees and interest, in eight Engle Progeny Cases and two individual smoking and health cases.
 As other cases proceed through the appellate process, RAI will evaluate the need for further accruals on an individual case-by-case basis if an unfavorable outcome becomes probable and the amount can be reasonably estimated.